 When dealing and grilling meat, you should cook it properly to steer clear from any possible bacteria or parasite on the meat’s surface.
 Below is a hamburger internal temperature chart approved by USDA.

-Check out our other blog: Best Smoker for Beginners
+Check out our other blog: Best Meat Smokers for Beginners

 Hamburger Internal Temperature Chart